chukwuma5/mypractise/README.md

  Thankyou for checking this work.

  ##ABOUT THIS WORK:
-    This a work done for practising of CSS(Cascading Style Sheet), making sure i get to work on designing of price panel cards, because cards are important aspect in our sites.We find them almost everywhere.
+    This a work done for practising of CSS(Cascading Style Sheet), making sure i got to work on designing of price panel cards, because cards are important aspect in our sites.We find them almost everywhere.
 This is an intro to cards and flex-box designs.

  ## pictures, of our work;
  <img src="largecard.png">